robparrish/lightspeed/README.md

 The part of this repository which constitutes LS is in src/*

-# Psidewinder
+# EST

-Psidewinder (PSIW) is a simple Python library which implements production-scale electronic structure methods in a flexible, extensible manner.
-One of the key design goals with PSIW is that there is no "main" method and that EST methods should be built as objects for each problem encountered.
+EST (Electronic Structure Theory) is a simple Python library which implements production-scale electronic structure methods in a flexible, extensible manner.
+One of the key design goals with EST is that there is no "main" method and that EST methods should be built as objects for each problem encountered.
 These objects can solve for the electronic wavefunction, compute extra desired properties on demand (gradients, couplings, overlaps, observables), and allow fine-grained access to the state variables computed during wavefunction optimization.

-The part of this repository which constitutes PSIW in in psiw/*
+The part of this repository which constitutes EST in in est/*

 # Source Directory Structure

 The major LS source directories are:

 * src - the main C++/Python source tree constituting the heart of LS
+* est - a simple python-based electronic structure code stack
 * data - ancillary data needed to use LS, such as basis sets
 * tests - unit/production tests for the LS library

+More minor LS source directories are:

-* psiw - a simple python-based EST code stack
+* md - a simple adiabatic / overlap following molecular dynamics code.
+* apps - small plugin applications using LS and EST to accomplish custom theoretical chemistry workflows.

 # Key Directories For New Users

 * src/lightspeed - C++ library API (wrapped ~100% to Python)
 * src/python - C++ -> Python wrapping and Python extensions
-* psiw - Python EST code stack
+* est - Python EST code stack

-# Install Directory Structure

-The major LS install directories are:

-* cc - the LS C++ API and dynamic library files
-* python - the LS python API and dynamic library files
-* psiw - the Psidewinder python-based EST code (a LS front-end)
-* data - ancillary data needed to use LS, such as Rys quadratures and basis sets
+More detailed documentation, installation instructions, tutorials, and unit tests are forthcoming.

 # Authors